-Chicago is actually a huge and diverse city — every time I visit, I have a different experience.
-I’ve celebrated Christmas at the Christkindlmarket and played in the snow and watched the river get dyed green and bottomless brunched in the spring.
-Safe to say, I’m a huge fan and take every opportunity to grab a cheap flight from Southwest Airlines.
+Chicago is a huge and diverse city — every time I visit, I have a different experience.
+I’ve celebrated Christmas at the Christkindlmarket, played in the snow, watched the river get dyed green and bottomless brunched in the spring.
+Safe to say, I’m a huge fan and take every opportunity to grab a cheap flight from Southwest Airlines — I’ve flown roundtrip for as cheap as $150.

 Here are some tips and ideas for your next Chi-Town trip.